nawhi/nickwhite.cc-old/src/routes/blog/intro-to-bitwise-operations.md

 ### Converting decimal to binary

-If you have a decimal number and you want its binary form, you can get each binary digit by dividing by progressively higher powers of two, rounding the result _down_ to the nearest integer, and taking the remainder when dividing by two.
-This is the digit in the position of the power of two you divided by.
+If you have a decimal number, and you want its binary form, you can get it doing the following.

+For each integer `i` starting at `0`:

+1. divide the decimal number by `2`<sup>`i`</sup>
+2. floor the result (round it to the lower of its two nearest integers)
+3. take the remainder when dividing by two - this is the integer in the `i`<sup>th</sup> position

+If in step 1 you get a number that is less than `1`, stop.
+Then the binary result will be the bits you already have arranged with the lowest last.

 This is much easier to see in practice.
+(NB: in the demo, `⌊X⌋` means flooring `X`.)

 <div class="blog-widget">
   <DecimalToBinary/>